 Other characters in Moscow

 George Bengalsky is the master of ceremony in the Variety Theatre.
-He's a symbol for the "political educators" who took an active part in Soviet society - Mikhail Bulgakov hated them.
-So he is promptly decapitated by Woland.
-This character is probably based on Vladimir Ivanovich Nyemirovich-Danchenko (1858-1943), one of the directors of the Moscow Art Theatre MKHAT.
-Bulgakov called him an "old cynic".
-He was longing to show his novel to this "philistine".
+He's a symbol for the «political educators» who took an active part in the Soviet society.
+Mikhail Bulgakov hated them, so he is promptly decapitated by Woland's gang.
+This character is probably based on Vladimir Ivanovich Nyemirovich-Danchenko (1858-1943), one of the directors of the Moscow Art Theatre MKhAT.
+Bulgakov called him an «old cynic».
+He was longing to show his novel to this «philistine».
 In his Theatrical novel Bulgakov already presented this Vladimir Ivanovich on the bank of the river Ganges.
 Maybe that's an explanation for the name Bengalsky.

 Bengalsky's decapitation was probably inspired by a scene from the novel Metamorphoses, also known as The Golden Ass, written by the romanized Berber Lucius Apuleius Platonicus (123 BC- 80 BC).
 Metamophfoses is the only Latin novel which was preserved in its entirety.
 The witch Moreya tears off the head of the main character, Socrates, and puts it back intactly.

 Anna Frantsevna, the widow of jeweller de Fougeray, lived in apartment number 50 of Bolshaya Sadovaya ulitsa 302-bis before Likhodeev and Berlioz.
-The name de Fougeray must sound odd in Russian ears, because фужер (fougèré) means wine glass in Russian.
-In Russia lived a real jeweller with a similar name though: Peter Carl Fabergé.
+The name de Fougeray must sound odd in Russian ears, because фужер [fougèré] means wine glass in Russian.
+In Russia lived a real jeweller with a similar name though: Peter Carl Fabergé (1846-1920).

 Fabergé was a third generation Russian operating the jewelry which his father had founded in 1870 in Saint-Petersburg.
 He opened points of sales in Moscow, Odessa, Paris and London.
 His craftsmen made many lavishly decorated objects, but got famous all over the world with the imperial easter eggs which were very popular to the last two czars from 1881 to 1917.